 - Identify moments when a scholarly text addresses its disciplinary/interdisciplinary methods

-- Readings are available on our course website, and students will also post entries there: melissamgonzalez.com
+- Readings are available on our course website, and students will also post entries there: gss101.melissamgonzalez.com

-You should make every effort to make drop-in hours or appointment hours; however, if you cannot, please email me to schedule a meeting outside of these times.
+- You should make every effort to make one of the appointments available through Calendly; however, if you can’t, email me to schedule a meeting outside of these times.

-Every student is required to visit office hours at least once in the semester, to discuss the Literature Review assignment.
-You are all highly encouraged to come to office hours at any time, beyond this required visit, to discuss your progress in the course as well as any academic interests I may be able to help you with.
+As indicated on the Schedule of Readings & Deadlines, you are expected to meet with me several times during the semester.
+You are also highly encouraged to come to office hours at any time to discuss your progress in the course as well as any academic interests I may be able to help you with.

-- Students are expected to read their email at least once daily in order to keep up with important announcements regarding our class.
+- Students are expected to read their email at least once daily to keep up with important announcements regarding our class.

 - I aim to reply to all e-mails within 48 hours during the semester, not including weekends.
 If ever I do not respond to an e-mail within 48 hours, please e-mail me again.
 Sometimes e-mails get caught in the spam folder or get buried under the sometimes very large number of e-mails I receive daily.

 - Please do not send e-mails asking for information that you could find on the syllabus or the course website.

 - If you need information about anything you missed because you were not in class, please ask me after class instead of e-mailing.